GRAND ARMY OF THE REPUBLIC

 for the Department from 1866 until 1914 were located in the lower level of the

 State Capital building.
-In 1914, Department HQ re-located to plush offices
+In 1914, the Department Headquarters re-located to

-occupying the majority of the 2nd floor of the newly built "
+plush new offices occupying the majority of the 2nd floor of the newly built

 The offices

-previously occupied by the G.A.R. and its Allied Orders were taken over by the
+previously occupied by the G.A.R. and its Allied Orders were then used by the

 Kansas State Historical Society, which had occupied the remainder of the